morti86/various-texts/skyrim_linux.md

 `PROTON_DXVK_LOWLATENCY=1 PROTON_ENABLE_WAYLAND=1 command%`

 ## Proton version
-Frame generation is broken with Proton 11, so keep that in mind and do not use it or stay on Proton 10 until it is fixed.
-Upscaler works.
+Frame generation is broken with Proton 11 so keep that in mind and do not use it or stay on Proton 10 until it is fixed.
+Upscaler works, but trying to raise FSR to 4.1.1 fails and the game reverts to FSR3 (tested on 7900XT with latest ProtonEM).

 ## Community Shaders
 I consider ENB to be a legacy solution now.
 CS has grown so much that I see no point fighting with it.
 CS just works.
 CS looks great and has plenty of modern features.
 It has one click upscaling/framegen support too.